NordSecurity/nordvpn-linux/test/qa/README.md

 is a Python file without `.py`.

 ## Writing
-Tests eventually fail and it's really hard to debug why if the failures are not reproducable.
+Tests eventually fail and it's really hard to debug why if the failures are not reproducible.
 Most of the time the root cause lies in shared resources between tests, which are not cleaned up on failures.
 To make this easier, 2 classes where introduced: Defer and ErrorDefer.
 - Defer is similar to Go's defer, but it works with blocks as well, not only function frames.